appbrewery/Destini-iOS13/README.md

 ## Our Goal

-The goal of this tutorial is to get you comfortable with the MVC design pattern and thinking about the state of your app.
-In addition, you will be using logic to control the flow of the program.
-This is a challenge where you’ll solidify your understanding of IF-ELSE statements and comparison operators.
+The goal of this challenge is to get you comfortable with implementing the MVC design pattern and thinking about the state of your app.
+In addition, you will be reviewing the concept of Swift Structures and using it to separate the Model from the Controller.

 ## What you will create